WallStreetMojo

 #1 – Invoice booking

-As soon as we receive the invoice from a Vendor, it is booked by accounts payable associate.
-While booking the invoice, the associate must check the date of the invoice, period it relates to, any change in payment instructions, VAT if any, and other details.
-Once the associate has booked the invoice it goes for further approval to the General Ledger team, which checks if the account coding is correct.
+As soon as we receive the invoice from a Vendor, it is booked by the accounts payable associate.
+While booking the invoice, the associate must check the date of the invoice, the period it relates to, any change in payment instructions, VAT if any, and other details.
+Once the associate has booked the invoice it goes for further approval to the General Ledger team, checking if the account coding is correct.

 After that, it goes to the department head for approval to check if the expense is valid and expected.
 Once it goes through the approval process, the invoice goes to the treasury for payment.